 Have you ever bought a pair of heels which look fabulous, only to find you wear them once or twice and then push them to the back of your closet because they are so uncomfortable.

-I know it’s a mistake that I’ve made.
-Here are some things to look out for if you want to ensure that the heels you opt for are comfortable:
+We know it’s a mistake that we’ve all made.
+Below are some things to look out for if you want to ensure that the heels you opt for are comfortable:

 Choose the right heel height for you